FAQ

 1. Please see specific Board positions to learn more about our program.

-2. Contact our Local Coordinator, Linda Fitzpatrick @ LindaSOForsyth@gmail.com or Board Chair, Dana Westbrook @ wstbrk01@yahoo.com
+2. Contact our Local Coordinator, Linda Fitzpatrick @ LindaSOForsyth@gmail.com, Board Chair, Dana Westbrook @ wstbrk01@yahoo.com.
+Tina Hillmer @ TAHillmer@forstyhco.com

 Does anyone monitor Special Olympics Forsyth Activities and Funds?